alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 ## 3. Manage inventory variables
 Use multiple inventory files.
 The different kinds of inventory files is a flustercuck.
 There are four different kinds of inventory files.
 - ini
-- yml, with a vars sections
+- yml, with vars sections
-- yml, without vars just to f your brain
+- yml, without vars sections - just to F your brain
-- json, why the f not.
+- json, why the F not.

 ### Task breakdown